pdsteele/wmapp/README.md

    be closed by both admins and users--only want ratings to show up for users.
 8. It was necessary to make a change to the Worker model's password_confirmation validation so that it only does the validation when a new worker is created.
 This is important because without this change I can't get the worker rating to save with update_attributes.
 Worker can still edit password correctly.
+   We might want to make this change to User model also ( User.first.valid? returns false)